 For one of the best free things to do in Osaka, we say head to Namba Parks.
 Not only is this a great shout for anyone interested in architecture, but it’s just a very chill spot to take a break in the city.

 Make a beeline to Namba Parks shopping mall, climb up a long set of steps to the roof.
 Here you’ll find terraces of leafy trees waiting for you to wander around ’em.
-Find yourself a shady spot to relax for a while, sit next to koi pond, listen to the birds and the stream.
-It’s ultra chill.
-And if you’re big in the game, this is a prime hidden gem for your Insta gallery.
-Thank us later.
-Come at night to see this super cool urban spectacle illuminated.
+Find yourself a shady spot to relax for a while, sit next to koi pond, listen to the birds and the stream: it’s ultra chill.
+And if you’re big in the game, this is a prime hidden gem in Osaka for your Insta gallery.

 Osaka Packing List

 Whether you’re hitting up tourist spots or going off the beaten path in Osaka, make sure you’re packed right!

 1. Travel Water Bottle: Always travel with a water bottle – it’ll save you money and reduce your plastic footprint on our planet.
 AR bottle are tough, lightweight and maintain the temperature of your beverage – so you can enjoy a cold red bull, or a hot coffee, no matter where you are.
 For every AR bottle sold, we donate 10% to PlasticOceans.org – an initiative to reduce plastic in our oceans!